 Tableau is a Windows Application available in both Professional and Personal Versions.
 It has data connectors that differentiate both of them because the Professional version supports more data sources than the Personal.

-With the Personal edition, you can share your tutorial workbooks with Public.
-And the main advantage is cost-effectiveness to work with excel, Access, text, spacial files, etc.
+With the Tableau Personal edition, you can share your tutorial workbooks with the Public.
+And the main advantage is the cost-effectiveness of working with Excel, Access, text, spacial files, etc.

 Both versions allow you to create workbooks that contain sheets (reports), dashboards, and stories.